satojkovic/DeepLogo/README.md

 DeepLogo
 ---
----
-An automatic logo recognition system using deep convolutional neural networks.
+A brand logo recognition system using deep convolutional neural networks.

-### Inputs
+### Usage

-All images are down-sampled or up-sampled to 64x32 (dataset sample sizes vary from 5x6 to 500x495)
+1. `python crop_and_aug.py`: Crop brand logo images from the [flickr27_logos_dataset](http://image.ntua.gr/iva/datasets/flickr_logos/) and apply data augmentation method.
+Finally the dataset consists of 217488 images.
+2. `python gen_train_valid_test.py`: Generate(Split) train/valid/test set from the dataset.
+3. `python train_deep_logo_cnn.py`: Train the convolutional neural networks and save the trained model to disk.

 ### Network

 The network is based on [this blog post](http://matthewearl.github.io/2016/05/06/cnn-anpr/).
+Same network is applied to this brand logo recognition task because a brand logo is similar with a number plate which consists of a number of digits and letters.

+### License

+MIT